-Most “AI coding” frustration comes from picking the wrong mode for the task — using an agent to type a one-liner, or asking autocomplete to refactor across files.
-This guide gives you a decision rule that maps task shape to tool, so you stop wasting tokens, time, and trust on the wrong interface.
+Most “AI coding” frustration comes from picking the wrong mode for the task: waiting 30 seconds for an agent to produce a one-liner, or fighting autocomplete through a refactor that spans eight files.
+These are two genuinely different interfaces with different latency, scope, and cost models.
+This guide gives you a decision rule that maps task shape to the right mode, plus the current (June 2026) pricing so you know which one you’re actually paying for.

 Decision matrix